alineestkyr/Artifact-Travalogues-/README.md

 3. Contribute information about the history of the artifact's movement.
 4. Proofread and update information.

+# How to make edits

+## Forking and Pull Requests:
+### Fork the Repository to work on your own local copy.
+### Create a pull request to push your changes to the original repository for Artifact-Travelogues

+[image will be inserted]

-# Steps for creating a new artifact contribution
+## Creating a new artifact folder
-Fork
+###